martingardner/mocha-chai-jsdom-examples/README.md

 # mocha-chai-jsdom-examples
-purified mocha / chai / jsdom examples that I have used for work projects
+purified mocha / chai / chai-dom / jsdom examples that I have used for work projects

 - npm install
 - npm run test